$45.99

 How Long Do You Have To Wait To Swim After You Get a New Tattoo?

-You need to wait at least two weeks after getting a new tattoo before submerging it in water for a prolonged period.
+Wait at least two weeks after getting a new tattoo before submerging it in water for a prolonged period.
 It’s even better to wait four to six weeks.
+Two weeks is a minimum for many, but some tattoos take longer.
+Use the checklist above.

 There may be circumstances where you have to be in the water for an extended period.
 If your shower breaks and all you have is the bathtub, don’t panic or skip your bath.
 Just be mindful about protecting your tattoo.